Stress-free schools and classrooms

 - Risk assessment

 - Prevention / intervention

-The learning material consists of presentations and support material.
-The learning material will be available on-line in English language.
+The learning material consists of presentations and support material in English language.

 Betty Aggeletaki, psychologist counselor, special education specialist.